gentleokhai/Login-SignUp/README.md

 Contributing

-I welcome and appreciatecontributions to enhance this project!
+I welcome and appreciate contributions to enhance this project!
 To contribute, please follow these steps:

 Fork the repository.